-- Wherever practical, and in appropriate circumstances, businesses will use environmentally sustainable disposable items in place of reusable items. - Where possible businesses will ensure items that come into contact with an individual's mouth/mucous membranes will not be shared, this includes but is not limited to: - paper towels in place of reusable towels in kitchens and bathrooms, - ~ disposable cutlery and plates, and - ~ coffee cups. - Where practical, customers will be requested to dispose of cutlery, cups and plates in bins provided, and not to leave them for others (including staff) to touch. - Where it is not possible or practical to provide/use disposable items, businesses will ensure thorough dishwashing of reusable cutlery and crockery after each use and will not re-use items without washing.
+- Where possible businesses will ensure items that come into contact with an individual's mouth/mucous membranes will not be shared, this includes but is not limited to: - paper towels in place of reusable towels in kitchens and bathrooms, - ~ disposable cutlery and plates, and - ~ coffee cups. - Where practical, customers will be requested to dispose of cutlery, cups and plates in bins provided, and not to leave them for others (including staff) to touch. - Where it is not possible or practical to provide/use disposable items, businesses will ensure thorough dishwashing of reusable cutlery and crockery after each use and will not re-use items without washing.